-The field of ICT, computer systems and networking is rapidly growing, and the System and Network Plus Technician Skill Set has been designed to provide learners with the theoretical and practical tools required to enter this exciting field.
+The System and Network Plus Technician Skill Set has been designed to provide learners with the theoretical and practical tools required to enter the ICT, computer systems and networking fields.

 This skill set is delivered over 18 weeks.

 You can expect to spend 1 day per week on campus plus an additional 4 hours of independent study time to a total of 12 hours of study per week, during which you will undertake teacher-directed activities, assignment and project work, lab report preparation, and simulated lab activities.

 In this skill set, you will undertake the following subjects:

 Choose a plan below to find out more about the subjects you will study and the course structure.